Author: Ron Graham

 Each Christian has received a special gift and must be a good steward of that grace by making a ministry of it (1Peter 4:10).
 Overwork steals time and energy from this service, and this is true even when the overwork is in that very service!

-Overworkers professing to be Christians, should read Christ's warning in Mark 8:34-37.
+Overworkers professing to be Christians, perhaps need to read and heed Christ’s warning...